Hillside Construction

 Preconstruction Decisions That Reduce Cost and Risk

-The biggest cost savings on retaining walls happen before construction starts - during design and preconstruction when decisions are still flexible.
+The biggest cost savings on retaining walls happen before construction starts, during design and preconstruction when decisions are still flexible.
 By the time you're pouring concrete, the expensive choices have already been made.

 - Reduce wall height through grading: A few feet of grade adjustment can eliminate tiebacks, reduce stem thickness, and shrink footing size.
 Moving dirt is often cheaper than engineering around it.